vantage6/gitbook-docs/usage/running-analyses/organization.md

 Here, we assume that you have a Python session with an authenticated Client object, as created in [authentication](authentication.md).
 We also assume that you have a login on the Vantage6 server that has administrative rights, otherwise, you will not be able to create a new organization.

-The first, optional step, is to create an RSA keypair.
+The first (optional, but recommended) step is to create an RSA keypair.
 A keypair, consisting of a private and a public key, can be used to encrypt data transfers.
 Users from the organization you are about to create will only be able to use encryption if such a keypair has been set up and if they have access to the private key.

 ```python
 from vantage6.common import (warning, error, info, debug, bytes_to_base64s, check_config_write_permissions)